 If you go early in the morning, you can get a scenic view of the lake and a beautiful sunrise.
 Make sure you bring a camera!

 20 – Soar over LA with an airplane tour

 With its sparkling blue coastline, golden sands, built-up Downtown area, and rolling Hollywood Hills, the aerial views over Los Angeles are simply second to none.

-There’s an option for every budget and preference; hop in the passenger seat of a plane or ultralight trike (similar to a powered hang glider), or even sign up for a private flying lesson!
+There’s an option for every budget and preference.
+You can either hop on the passenger seat of a plane or ultralight trike (similar to a powered hang glider), or sign up for a private flying lesson!